Your Staffordshire University email address

-Enter your full, main email address as your username, and your normal University password, as shown in the example image.
+Enter your username in the format email@example.com, and your normal University password, as shown in the example image.

 Once you are logged in, it should be quite a familiar Outlook interface.
 If you have used web based email before you'll get the hang of it in no time, but if you would like some help you can find quick start guides here:

 Microsoft Office 365 Outlook Web App Quick Start Guides

 Be Aware of Suspicious E-Mails